snphillips/tolls-lol/README.md

 ## Usage

 Once the application is running, you can interact with the map to view complaints about obscured license plates.
-Click on a marker to view detailed information about the complaint, including the incident address, the time the complaint was created and closed, and the resolution of the complaint.
+Click on a circle to view detailed information about the complaint, including the incident address, the time the complaint was created and closed, and the resolution of the complaint.

 ## Project Structure